-SBÎ Fabricant de poêles international inc. Stove Builder International Inc. Nover nber 11 th , 2017 Monit Office U.S. E 1200 MS:22 Washi Pennsylvania Ave., NW Subjeo tt: Compliance Statements and Acknowledgements As sta Administrator, ted in the application for certificate of compliance, Stove Builder International Inc (SBI) states and wledges the 13 items below.
-1. SBI provided all engineering drawing (including specifications for each component listed in paragraphs (k)(2), (3) and (4) of 60.533(b) and 60.5475(b) available in Intertek Test Report 103124842MTL-001 at Appendix D. Tolerances are identified on all part draft and cannot reasonably be anticipated to cause wood heater in the model line to exceed the applicable emission limits.
-The user's manual shows how to replace and inspect emission-critical part such as the secondary tubes.
-2. SBI confirm that the firebox or any firebox component (including the materials listed in paragraph (k)(3) of 60.533(b) and 60.5475(b) will be composed of material similar from the material used for the firebox or firebox component in the wood heater on which certification testing was performed.
+As stated in the application for certificate of compliance, Stove Builder International Inc (SBI) states and acknowledges the 13 items below.

+- 1. SBI provided all engineering drawing (including specifications for each component listed in paragraphs (k)(2), (3) and (4) of 60.533(b) and 60.5475(b) available in Intertek Test Report 103124842MTL-001 at Appendix D. Tolerances are identified on all part draft and cannot reasonably be anticipated to cause wood heater in the model line to exceed the applicable emission limits.
+The user's manual shows how to replace and inspect emission-critical part such as the secondary tubes. - 2.
+SBI confirm that the firebox or any firebox component (including the materials listed in paragraph (k)(3) of 60.533(b) and 60.5475(b) will be composed of material similar from the material used for the firebox or firebox component in the wood heater on which certification testing was performed.
 Individual brick size and color may vary but the specification of the material remains the same.
 The inner firebox brick coverage remains also always the same.
-If other differences occur over time, a description of any such differences and demonstration that any such differences may not reasonably be anticipated to adversely affect emissions or efficiency will be communicate with Residential Wood Heater Compliance Program Lead.
-3. 4.
+If other differences occur over time, a description of any such differences and demonstration that any such differences may not reasonably be anticipated to adversely affect emissions or efficiency will be communicate with Residential Wood Heater Compliance Program Lead. - 3.
+SBI provided to Residential Wood Heater Compliance Program Lead the Confidential Business Information (CBI) report including all test data and drawings by mail on September 5th, 2017 and by email to Sanchez.Rafael@epa.gov October 10th, 2017. - 4.
 SBI provided all documentation that proves that the certification tests were valid.
 Raw data sheets, laboratory technician notes, calculations and test results were provided to Residential Wood Heater Compliance Program Lead in the appendix of Intertek Test Report 103124842MTL-001.
-SBI confirms that the burn rate for the low burn rate category is no greater than the rate that an operator can achieve in home use and no greater than is advertised by the manufacturer or retailer.
-5. SBI provided in Appendix D of Intertek Test Report 103124842MTL-001 a copy of the warranty that stated: "This warranty is void if the unit is used to burn materials other than cordwood (for which the unit is not certified by the EPA) and void if not operated according to the owner's manual.
+SBI confirms that the burn rate for the low burn rate category is no greater than the rate that an operator can achieve in home use and no greater than is advertised by the manufacturer or retailer. - 5.
+SBI provided in Appendix D of Intertek Test Report 103124842MTL-001 a copy of the warranty that stated: "This warranty is void if the unit is used to burn materials other than cordwood (for which the unit is not certified by the EPA) and void if not operated according to the owner's manual.
 This warranty applies to normal residential use only.
 Damages caused by misuse, abuse, improper installation, lack of maintenance, over firing, negligence or accident during transportation, power failures, downdrafts, venting problems or under-estimated heating area are not covered by this warranty.
+The recommended heated area for a given appliance is defined by the manufacturer as its capacity to maintain a minimum acceptable temperature in the designated area in case of a power failure."

-The recommended ; 250, rue De Copenhague, Saint-Augustin-de-Desmaures, Qc G3A 2H3 • Tél.: 418-878-3040 • Fax : 418-878-3001 www.sbi-International.com
+250, rue De Copenhague, Saint-Augustin-de-Desmaures, Qc G3A 2H3 • Tél.: 418-878-3040 • Fax : 418-878-3001 www.sbi-international.com